GeoMedia

 Besides the desktop platform, there are also server-based GeoMedia products as well as GeoMedia products for various mobile devices to include smartphones and tablet computers.
 Optional extensions can be acquired separately to increase the functionality of GeoMedia.

+History

+GeoMedia was developed under the Intergraph Corporation.
+However, on December 2, 2013, Intergraph Security, Government and Infrastructure split its divisions and rebranded as Hexagon Geospatial.
+The GeoMedia software and resources are currently hosted on the Hexagon website.